Analyst, College Football

-Former NFL offensive lineman, Aaron Taylor is an analyst for CBS Sports Network’s coverage of college football.
-Taylor serves as a game analyst for Mountain West Conference and Conference USA games and is a studio analyst on the popular weekly college football show, INSIDE COLLEGE FOOTBALL.
-In addition to his college football assignments, Taylor also serves as an analyst for THE WORLD’S STRONGEST MAN.
+Former NFL offensive lineman Aaron Taylor is the lead analyst for CBS Sports Network’s coverage of college football, as well as a studio analyst on the popular weekly college football show, INSIDE COLLEGE FOOTBALL.

 Taylor initially began his broadcasting career with the Network (then CSTV) in 2003.
 After his first tenure with CBS Sports Network, he joined ABC's college football studio team as an analyst.
 Taylor returned to the Network in 2008, when he was named the lead college football game analyst.